 - Course delivery options in the spring prioritize student choice, accommodate health and safety concerns.
 Course delivery options range from face-to-face in a socially distanced classroom to fully online and allow the University to make rapid adjustments should a COVID-19 resurgence require a return to full-remote operations.

-- Classroom capacity has been reduced to accommodate social distancing requirements, and classrooms have been outfitted with new equipment to accommodate online learning.
+- Classroom capacity has been reduced to accommodate social distancing requirements, and classrooms have been outfitted with equipment to accommodate online learning.

 - A daily health assessment, face coverings and social distancing is required for both faculty and students in face-to-face courses.